delmic/odemis/doc/develop/backend-api.rst

     The following three attributes permit to define a region of interest (i.e., a sub-region).

-    .. py:attribute:: translation

-        *(VA, tuple of floats, unit=px)* How much shift is applied to the center of the area acquired.
-It is expressed in pixels (the size of a pixel being defined by pixelSize, and so independent of .scale).

     .. py:attribute:: scale

-        *(VA, tuple of floats or int, unit=ratio)* ratio of the size of the scannable area divided by the size of the scanned area.
+        *(VA, tuple of floats or int, unit=ratio)* ratio (for X and Y) of the size of the scannable area divided by the size of the scanned area.
+        By convention, (1, 1) corresponds to the closest distance between pixels centers while scanning at the highest resolution.
         Note that this is the inverse of the typical definition of scale (i.e., increasing the scale leads to a smaller scanned area).
         The advantage of this definition is that its meaning is very similar to binning.
         Note that the MD_PIXEL_SIZE metadata of a dataflow will depend both on pixelSize and scale (i.e., MD_PIXEL_SIZE = pixelSize * scale).

+    .. py:attribute:: translation

+        *(VA, tuple of floats, unit=px)* How much shift (X, Y) is applied to the center of the area acquired.
+        It is expressed in pixels (the size of a pixel being defined by pixelSize, and so independent of .scale), and just affect the scanning settings.
+        It is limited by the field of view of the scanner, and it is automatically clipped based on the current resolution and scale.
+So if the scanner is configure to scan the whole field of view, no translation is possible.
+        See the ``.shift`` attribute for handling such cases.
+        A bigger value in X means the next image will shift towards the right (ie, the position corresponding to the center of the new image is on the right of the center of the previous image).
+A bigger value in Y means a shift towards the bottom.
+        (0, 0) means that it's at the center of the scan area.
+        The MD_POS in the image metadata contains an adjusted MD_POS to indicate the center of the image, based on the MD_POS in the scanner metadata and the pixel size.

     .. py:attribute:: rotation